 To participate, junior scholars must be full-time faculty members, including full-time visiting assistant professors or fellows, at AALS member schools.
 Papers that have been posted on scholarship networks such as SSRN, but not yet published, are eligible for consideration.

-Please email Professor Jamelle Sharpe at email@example.com by Friday, October 29, 2021, to be considered for participation in the program.
+Please email Professor Glen Staszewski at email@example.com by Friday, October 28, 2022, to be considered for participation in the program.
 In your email, please include the title of your paper and attach an abstract or working draft.
 Please also include in the email your school, tenure status, years in the position, any prior legal academic positions, and whether you have previously participated in the New Voices program.

 For Senior Scholars Interested in Serving as Reviewers

-If you are interested in serving as a reviewer this year, please email Professor Mila Sohoni at firstname.lastname@example.org as soon as possible.
+If you are interested in serving as a reviewer this year, please email Professor Jamelle Sharpe at firstname.lastname@example.org as soon as possible.

 For All Participants

 Please be aware that selected participants and commentators must register for the AALS Annual Meeting.
-This year, the AALS is offering a school registration rate.
-Faculty and administrators from law schools that do not accept the school rate will need to pay a $295 individual attendance fee.
-Please submit any questions about the New Voices Program to Professor Mila Sohoni at email@example.com.
+Please submit any questions about the New Voices Program to Professor Glen Staszewski at email@example.com.

-In January, the AALS Administrative Law Section presented Joy Milligan its first Emerging Scholar Award.
-Nominations for this year’s award are due by September 30, 2021.
+In January, the AALS Administrative Law Section recognized Benjamin Eidelson and Blake Emerson as co-recipients of its second annual Emerging Scholar Award.
+Nominations for this year’s award are due on September 30th.
 Self-nominations are welcome!
 Full-time faculty members without tenure at the time of the work’s publication, including those with fellowships, visiting assistant professorships, or similar positions, are eligible.
-To nominate someone, please send an anonymized version of their work to Professor Kati Kovacs at firstname.lastname@example.org by September 30, 2021.
-(Any reasonable effort to strip identifying information is fine.
-Kati will pass along nominations to the selection committee, adding another layer of anonymity.)
-The work may be on any topic related to administrative law, although the award selection committee may favor works with greater general applicability.
-Any substantial scholarly work—whether a law review article, monograph, or chapter—published between September 1, 2020, and August 30, 2021, is eligible.
+To nominate someone, please send an anonymized version of their work to Professor Mila Sohoni at firstname.lastname@example.org by September 30, 2022.
+(Any reasonable effort to strip identifying information is fine.)
+Any substantial scholarly work—whether a law review article, monograph, or chapter—published in final form between September 1, 2021, and August 31, 2022, is eligible.
+The work may be on any topic related to administrative law, although the award selection committee may favor work with greater general applicability.
 We will present the award at the AALS Annual Meeting in January.
-Please direct any questions to Kati Kovacs.
+Please direct any questions to Professor Mila Sohoni.